AllanHao/random/README.md

 * **Collaborate** in real-time and discuss via voice chat
 * **Keep a recording** of the session afterwards

-The most popular use-cases are code review, onbarding sessions, general code discussions and documentation.
+The most popular use-cases are code review, onbarding and documentation.

 ## Quick-start
 ```bash